keeroll/web-development-labs/README.md

-# University tasks repository (web development course)
+# Web development repository
-### A few projects to pass web development course at university.
+Some web development tasks for one of my university courses